RasmusUK/Master-Thesis/README.md

 - Repositories and APIs are ready to use.
 - Replay and snapshot capabilities are fully integrated.
 - Your system is prepared for versioning and schema evolution.
+- Personal data is separated and managed in compliance with GDPR.

 # Quick Start Example
 Here’s a minimal end-to-end example to help you get started quickly.